nginxinc/nginx-openshift-router/docs/nginx-oss-router-install.md

 ## 4. Access the Stub Status Page

-1. By default, the NGINX stub status page is available via port 1936 of the node where the Router is running (you can change this port with the `STATS_PORT` env variable).
-To access the page outside of the node, you need to add an entry to the IPtables rules for that node:
+1. By default, the NGINX stub status page is available via port 1936 on each of the infra nodes where the Router is running (you can change this port with the `STATS_PORT` env variable).
+To access the page outside of the node, you need to add an entry to the IPtables for firewalld rules for that node:

+    IPtables
     ```
     $ sudo iptables -I OS_FIREWALL_ALLOW -p tcp -s <ip range> -m tcp --dport 1936 -j ACCEPT
+    ```

+    Firewalld
+    ```
+    $ sudo firewall-cmd --zone=public --permanent --add-port=1936/tcp
+    $ sudo firewall-cmd --reload
     ```
 1. Open your browser at `http://<node-ip>:1936/stub_status` to access the stub status page.